 KD: There are various media sources that cover the financial markets, but in my view Bloomberg, the Financial Times and the Wall Street Journal are a few of the best in terms of covering both trends and developments, as well as related regulatory and litigation issues.

 KP: Read.
+At Jones Day, we cultivate a mindset of continuous learning to stay at the forefront of the market for our clients.
 Read the WSJ and other business and legal publications that highlight corporate finance deals.
 Pay attention to litigation and regulatory developments that impact how corporate finance deals get done.
-Listen to finance talk shows and earnings reports of blue chip companies to get a sense of the factors affecting corporations, business operations and earnings.
+Listen to finance podcasts and the earnings reports of blue chip companies to get a sense of the factors affecting corporations, business operations and earnings.

 CA: Can you run us through a highlight matter you worked on?
 Why did it stand out to you?